globalizejs/globalize/README.md

 <a name="browser_support"></a>
 ### Browser Support

-We officialy support http://jquery.com/browser-support/.
+We officially support http://jquery.com/browser-support/.
 If you find any bugs, please just [let us know](https://github.com/jquery/globalize/issues).